 Scorpius smiled mysteriously.
 "You'll see."

-Albus pulled on his cloak and slid his feet into his trainers.
-He met Scorpius, wearing his dressing gown and slippers over his pyjamas, at the dormitory door.
+Albus pulled on his cloak and slid his feet into his slippers.
+He met Scorpius, wearing his dressing gown over his pyjamas, at the dormitory door.

-"Where are we going?" asked Albus as they wandered along the night-dark dungeon corridor hand-in-hand, peering around corners to check for Peeves the poltergeist, or for Madam Pantulf, the Hogwarts caretaker.
+"Where are we going?" asked Albus as they strolled along the night-dark dungeon corridor, hand-in-hand, peering around corners to check for Peeves the poltergeist, and Madam Pantulf, the Hogwarts caretaker.